MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 You can now visualize the alignments on genome visualization tools such as the Integrative Genomics Viewer [IGV](http://www.broadinstitute.org/igv).

 Download and install the IGV to your local computer.
-Trasfer the *bam* and *bai* files from TARBELL to your local computer.
+Trasfer the *bam* and *bai* files from GARDNER to your local computer.
 To transfer a file from GARDNER to your local computer, open a new comand line in your local computer and use the **scp** command:

 ```bash